mlbowser/journal2020/content/Journal_2020.md

 Our last plot for the day was KE-SWAN-19 near the south end of Mystery Creek Road.
-This was again in well-drained black spruce forest, but this had been even more moderatly burned, with many willows, some aspen, and many *Betula glandulosa* resprouting.
+This was again in well-drained black spruce forest, but this had been even more moderatly burned, with *Salix bebbiana*, some aspen, fireweed, a little *Calamagrostis canadensis*, and many *Betula glandulosa* resprouting.
 We did not have time to complete the CBI protocols here; we just looked at it before leaving the field.

+![Burn severity sampling site KE-SWAN-19, looking north from plot center.](2020-07-02_KE-SWAN-19_N.jpg)
+Burn severity sampling site KE-SWAN-19, looking more or less north from near plot center.

 # Bibliography